snipeso/iota-preprint/README.md

 1. Adjust paths in LSMParameters.m
 2. Run Prep0-Prep1.
 3. Conduct sleep scoring
-4. Using [Hd-SleepCleaner](https://github.com/HuberSleepLab/Hd-SleepCleaner/blob/sophia-actuallyuses/) identify artefact epochs.
+4. Using [Hd-SleepCleaner](https://github.com/snipeso/Hd-SleepCleaner/) identify artefact epochs.
 This saves a file with artndx and visnum with the artefacts and scoring respectively.
+5. Run Analysis1-2
+6. Run Figure6-7